 What does the canvassing board do and who sits on it?

 Each county’s canvassing board is responsible for the overall conduct of the election, canvassing mail and provisional ballots, certifying election results and conducting a post-election audit.
 The canvassing board also conducts logic and accuracy tests on voting and tabulation equipment before each election.
 A county canvassing board is made up of a county judge, who is appointed by the chief judge, the chair of the board of county commissioners (BCC) and the supervisor of elections.
 If the chair of the BCC is unable to serve on the canvassing board, an alternate is selected by the BCC.
 No member can serve on the canvassing board if he/she is on the ballot.

 Yes.
 After each election the Canvassing Board is required to conduct a post-election audit.
 Pinellas County conducts audits using an Automated Independent Audit System (ClearBallot).
 This system is used to audit 100% of the contests and precincts in the election.
 The purpose of the audit is to ensure that the voting system used in the election tabulated votes properly.
 An audit is not required by law if a manual recount was conducted.

 What is the Florida Elections Commission?

 The Florida Elections Commission was created in 1973 by the Florida Legislature to enforce campaign finance laws.
 The commission investigates alleged violations of these laws when a complaint is filed.
-If the commission finds that a violation has occurred, it can levy fines of up to $1,000 per count.
 For information on how to file a complaint with the Florida Elections Commission, call (850) 922-4539.